FOSSforlife/writings/2_wu wei.md

 ![](img/yin-yang.svg)

-Wu wei, often translated as _effortless action_, is
+Wu wei, often translated as _effortless action_, is about working with what you're given rather than forcing an outcome.